-The primary objective of the staged project optimisation activities is to further de-risk the project prior to undertaking any further feasibility work during the 2017 calendar year including trial mining, variability column testwork and pilot plant.
+The primary objective of the staged project optimisation activities is to further de-risk the project prior to undertaking any further feasibility work.
+The necessary working capital reserves are in place with the Company's cash balance at \$3.93M at the end of June.